-Chile is having presidential elections on December 19.
+Chile had presidential elections on December 19, 2021.
 This country hit the headlines a few years ago as social unrest turned into violence for several weeks.
 Huge crowds protested against the government and the lack of policies to tackle poverty and other social injustices.

 The protests finally led to political reforms and a New Constitution.
 Will the new president end the decades of neo-liberalism that led to huge contrasts between rich and poor?

 Letter from Danellandia – World land of Peace

 Chile is very special to us for many reasons.
 We have made some close friends there several decades ago.
 They are friends of the heart and friends for life.
 They have inspired us and continue to do so.

 We went to Chile several times and can remember some encounters vividly.
 We also remember the beauty of its landscapes and the delicious seafood and other dishes and, of course, the pizco sour.